Title IX: Icons warn of complacency amid law's success - NewsBreak

 For Sharp and Ryan, they worked their way through the nascent days of Title IX to the heights of women’s basketball.

-Sharp played at Wayland Baptist, a Texas program giving scholarships in the 1950s with a local company flying the team to games.
+Sharp played at Wayland Baptist, a Texas college giving scholarships as early as the 1950s that a local company flew to games.
 So while most women's programs could only dream of flying to road games, it was nothing new for Sharp when she became coach at Texas Tech in 1982.
 Sharp's Red Raiders played a national schedule with flights to Tennessee and Stanford.

 At Virginia, Ryan had to stay awake to drive the van home from road games.
 Virginia started with one scholarship for basketball with the first player leaving after a year to care for her sick father.
 In 1978, Dori Gamble shared that scholarship with Hall of Famer Val Ackerman, currently commissioner of the Big East and the first president of the WNBA.